ethanjshang/cryptocurrencyCalculator/README.md

 # cryptocurrencyCalculator
-A calculator that reads from a text file to calculate changes in investment value.
+A script that processes data from a text file to calculate and display comprehensive changes in investment value.